-As this reduction shows, alternating between root position and first inversion produces a desirable effect: a stepwise descending bass line The intervening chords ( $V^6$ and iii) break up the parallel fifths that would normally result from successive descending-third root motions.
+As this reduction shows, alternating between root position and first inversion produces a desirable effect: a stepwise descending bass line The intervening chords (V^6 and iii6) break up the parallel fifths that would normally result from successive descending-third root motions.
 The result is a series of fifths suspended to become sixths as the bass steps down on the downbeat of each measure.
-As the second level of Roman numeral analysis shows, this sequence prolongs the initial tonic as I moves to $I^6$ .
+As the second level of Roman numeral analysis shows, this sequence prolongs the initial tonic as I moves to I^6 .
 The descending 5-6 technique was a popular contrapuntal strategy in the Renaissance and was continually used in later music.